Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, a spokesman for British Chancellor Rishi Sunak told the press that local authorities have a responsibility to manage their budgets and ensure the best use of taxpayers' money.

-Minh Hoa (t/h according to Dan Tri, VietNamNet)
+Minh Hoa (reported by Dan Tri, VietNamNet)

 Source